Richarlison goal gives Everton win over Sheffield United

 Gylfi Sigurdsson hit a cross from deep on a free kick and Richarlison rose to head the ball in from near the penalty spot.
 Sheffield goalkeeper Dean Henderson got his fingers to the ball but couldn’t keep it out.

 Sheffield had few chances to level the score.
-David McGoldrick had a shot blocked by 18-year-old defender Jarrad Brathwaite in his first top-division start, and also shot over the bar with the final kick of the game.
+David McGoldrick had a shot blocked by 18-year-old defender Jarrad Branthwaite in his first top-division start, and also shot over the bar with the final kick of the game.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports